Blackberries offer many health benefits. They’re full of vitamins and minerals like C, K, and manganese, high in fiber, and may boost brain health.

 Vitamin K is the reason why you don’t bleed profusely when you cut yourself: It helps your blood clot.
 Vitamin K also plays a role in bone metabolism.
 Vitamin K deficiency may lead to bone thinning and bone fractures.
 It may cause easy bruising, heavy menstrual bleeding, and blood in the stool or in the urine.

-If you take blood thinners, make sure to eat a consistent amount of foods high in vitamin K like blackberries, green leafy vegetables, soybeans, and fermented dairy foods.
+If you take blood thinners, make sure to eat a consistent or reduced amount of foods high in vitamin K like blackberries, green leafy vegetables, soybeans, and fermented dairy foods.
 Speak to your doctor regarding the amount you can eat.

 4. High in manganese